HCR-Net: A deep learning based script independent handwritten character recognition network: HCR-Net

-HCR-Net trains in two-phases due to transfer learning.
-In first phase, parameters initialized from pre-trained weights of VGG16 are freezed and only rest of the parameters are learned.
-The model trains faster in first phase than the second phase, and is quite powerful as most of the time it can achieve up to 99\% of the final accuracy in just one epoch and also converges in few epochs.
-In fact, the model obtained after the first phase is sufficient for the most of the datasets like handwritten digit recognition.
+HCR-Net trains in two phases due to transfer learning.
+In the first phase, parameters initialized from pre-trained weights of VGG16 are frozen and the rest of the parameters are updated.
+The model trains faster in the first phase than the second phase and is quite powerful because most of the time it can achieve up to 99\% of the final accuracy in just the first epoch and converges in a few epochs.
+The model obtained after the first phase is sufficient for most of the datasets like handwritten digit recognition.

-In the second training phase of HCR-Net, all the parameters of the network are learned.
-Although, for the first few epochs learning rate is kept very small to avoid abrupt changes to the parameters and avoid losing information.
-Then, learning rate is increased, as discussed in Subsec.~\ref{subsec_setting}.
-This phase is useful in few cases, is computationally expensive and requires large number of epochs to converge with little improvements.
+In the second training phase of HCR-Net, all the parameters of the network are updated.
+However, for the first few epochs learning rate is kept very small to avoid abrupt changes to the parameters and avoid losing information.
+Then, the learning rate is increased, as discussed in Subsec.~\ref{subsec_setting}.
+The second phase is useful for complex datasets, is computationally expensive and requires more epochs to converge with little improvements.

-Table~\ref{tab_HCR-Net_phases} presents few convergence results for two phases of HCR-Net.
-As it is clear from the table, without image-augmentation, first phase is able to get up to 99\% (and more in few cases) of final accuracy in just first epoch.
-Moreover, there is very slight improvement in the second-phase.
-With image-augmentation, test accuracy in first epoch of first-phase training is lower as compared with without-augmentation because training images have more diversity and hence more to learn due to modified variants of the images.
-Further, with-augmentation second-phase shows relatively more improvement over first-phase, as compared with without-augmentation.
+Table~\ref{tab_HCR-Net_phases} presents convergence analysis for two phases of HCR-Net.
+As it is clear from the table, without image augmentation, the first phase can get up to 99\% (and more in some cases) of final accuracy in just the first epoch.
+Moreover, there is a very slight improvement in the second phase.
+With image augmentation, test accuracy in the first epoch of first-phase training is lower as compared with without augmentation because training images have more diversity and hence more to learn due to modified variants of the images.
+Further, the with-augmentation second phase shows relatively more improvement over the first phase, as compared with without-augmentation.